gixium/ProgettoRetiLogiche2024/README.md

 > A shortcut to my implementation of the module is provided with the `solution.vhd` file, along with its report `report.pdf`.

-## Problem Description
+## Module Description

 ![module](/docs/report/img/module.png)

 The module is responsible for completing a sequence starting from an $ADD$ memory address given.
-The sequence consists of `K` pairs of `8-bit` elements each: the first element identifies the "word" $W$ in input, while the second will be encoded in its "credibility value" $C$.
+The sequence consists of $K$ pairs of `8-bit` elements each: the first element identifies the "word" $W$ in input, while the second will be encoded in its "credibility value" $C$.

 Words have a value ranging from `0` to `255`.
 The value `0` encodes "unspecified value" information; the module replaces all words with a value of `0` with the last read word of a different value from `0` (or with `0` if there have never been any).